celo-org/docs/docs/community/release-process/celo-oracles.md

 As well as automated CI tests, all releases are expected to go through manual testing as needed to verify security properties, accuracy of documentation, and compatibility with current node operators production set up.

 ## Promotion process

+Cherry picked branch changes shall be added to a `releases` protected branch.
+When merging code to this branch, the version number should be updated accordinly.

 ### Source control